yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

   they will be discovered by the browser later.
 * The amount of in-viewport images may vary widely between different viewports, depending on your application.
-* You need to make sure that when the images have downloaded, that doesn't cause a relayout of the entire content, as that will introduce jank to the scrolling process.
+* You need to make sure that there are no changes to the content's layout when the images have downloaded, as that will introduce jank to the scrolling process.

 The first two points are hard to get right, as to include the in-viewport images in markup and lazy load